Frequently Asked Questions

 Do you have any advice about the adoption process?

 Adoption is a life-altering experience and should be approached thoughtfully.
-Perhaps the most helpful advice we can provide is to remain flexible, prepare for change, keep an open mind and stay positive.
+Perhaps the most helpful advice we can give is: remain flexible, be patient, prepare for the unexpected, keep an open mind and stay positive.